 The Massachusetts Department of Transportation (MassDOT) maintains a database of statewide crashes that is updated annually.
 Crash data from 2016 is now available and crashes over the 2014-16 period were used in developing safety scores.
-Crashes range widely in severity and crash experience at a particular location over a period of time and are usually measured using the concept of equivalent property damage only (EPDO).
+Crashes range widely in severity and are measured using the concept of equivalent property damage only (EPDO).

-The EPDO formula used in the evaluations has recently been revised.
-The formula is recommended by the MPO's state and federal partners.
+The EPDO formula used for the evaluations has recently been revised.
 It uses crash weighting which was aligned with calculated crash costs based on a 2017 Federal Highway Administration report, Crash Costs for Highway Safety Analyses.
-The EPDO formula used in this evaluation counts all accidents over the three-year period within the project corridor and then adds to that number, the number of accidents involving bodily injury multiplied by 20.
+The EPDO formula used in this evaluation counts all crashes that occured in a project area over the three-year period and adds the number of crashes involving bodily injury multiplied by 20.